ehughes/rt_super/README.md

 ### Latest Revision - Navigation ###

-The latest revision is PCB Rev B.
+The revisions is are PCB Rev B1 and PCB Rev C.

+Rev C is a new formfactor with more pins and integrated OCTAL PSRAM

 The design files are in Altium v21 format.

-.pdf Schematics are located in "PCB REV B\SCHEMATICS\RT_SUPER-[B]"

 ### History/Notes